rocket-pool/RPIPs/RPIPs/RPIP-ronin.md

 # Rationale
  At this time, only flat fees are available (though it is hoped and expected that percentage-based fees will be available at a later time).
 It is worth noting that a future vote can change what fees we request Chainlink impose on our behalf.

 To get an idea of the revenue, https://dune.com/queries/4755318 shows what it would have looked like for Arbitrum between 2024-10-01 and 2025-02-22 (exclusive).
 We see that would have generated $316 of revenue, which annualizes to ~$807.
-Ronin is not Arbitrum, so this should be taken only as rough context.
+Ronin is not Arbitrum, so this should be taken only as a rough context.

-While the revenue expected from these fees is modest, a number of community members believe it’s important that the pDAO start experimenting with and getting comfortable with alternative revenue sources.
+While the revenue expected from these fees is modest, several community members believe it’s important that the pDAO start experimenting with and getting comfortable with alternative revenue sources.
 To that end, this is a great low-risk entry point for the pDAO.

 ## Security Considerations
 The fees don’t add security considerations to principal balances, or bridging.